CosminBalaita2003/MentalHealthApp-licenta/README.md

-# MentalHealthApp
+# MindWell

 ## Project Overview

-**MentalHealthApp** is a cross-platform mobile application designed to help users achieve emotional balance and improve their mental well-being.
+**MindWell** is a cross-platform mobile application designed to help users achieve emotional balance and improve their mental well-being.
 It provides a personalized approach to mental health through AI-driven insights and tailored exercises.
 Users begin with a brief **mental state assessment**, receive a customized profile, and engage with various exercises and tools aimed at stress reduction, mindfulness, and emotional resilience.
 The project integrates a mobile frontend, a cloud-ready backend API, and a machine learning microservice to deliver a comprehensive mental health companion.

 ## Features